Funchal

-Funchal (/pt/), officially Funchal City (Cidade do Funchal), is the capital, largest city and a municipality in Portugal's Autonomous Region of Madeira, bordered by the Atlantic Ocean.
+Funchal (/pt/), officially City of Funchal (Cidade do Funchal), is the capital, largest city and a municipality in Portugal's Autonomous Region of Madeira, bordered by the Atlantic Ocean.
 The city has a population of 105,795, making it the sixth largest city in Portugal.
 Because of its high cultural and historical value, Funchal is one of Portugal's main tourist attractions; it is also popular as a destination for New Year's Eve, and it is the leading Portuguese port on cruise liner dockings.

 Etymology

 The first settlers named their settlement Funchal after the abundant wild fennel that grew there.
 The name is formed from the Portuguese word for fennel, funcho, and the suffix -al, to denote "a plantation of fennel":

 Funchal, to whom the captain gave this name, because it was founded in a beautiful forested valley, full of fennel up to the sea ...